rachael-waddington/automation-test-calculator/README.md

 ### Tests:
 The tests are written in plain English as much as possible, in the format `Page().action().nextAction().assertThis()` and should be readable and easy to follow for anyone.

-The calculator itself has the highest coverage as it will get the most use/traffic, coverage includes all button actions and a long number corner case.
+The calculator itself has the highest coverage as it will get the most use/traffic, coverage includes all button actions and long and imaginary number corner cases.

 Both the settings and about pages only have a single simple navigation test as the priority of this is lower;
     in the future more tests would be added to assert the layout is correct & toggles function if deemed necessary.